CACI-International/ergo/so/README.md

   and/or accessed with a `--doc` command-line argument.
 Add a way to attach documentation to arbitrary values in scripts.
 * Allow access to logging from scripts.
 Allow access to stdin/stdout/stderr.
+  Allow mutually exclusive use of stdin/stdout/stderr for interactive programs.
 * Add options to suppress status output.

 ### Plugin notes